Hartford Hawks men's basketball

 The Hartford Hawks men's basketball team is the basketball team that represents University of Hartford in West Hartford, Connecticut.
-The school's team currently competes as an Independent.
+The school's team currently competes as a member of the NCAA Division III Conference of New England.

+History

+2008

 In 2008, Hartford made the America East tournament championship game falling to UMBC 65–82.

+2021

 In 2021, they defeated UMass Lowell, 64–50, to make their first NCAA Division I Tournament.